brianBoolean88/brianBoolean88/README.md

 📚 Passionate about collaboration, learning new tech, and building things that make an impact.

-Outside tech, I value **fitness, productivity, and rest** — balance drives peak creativity.
+Outside tech, I value **fitness, productivity, and rest**.
+Balance drives peak creativity.

 ---